Shais Taub: Influence beyond the Jewish world

 Following a February 2012 visit to the iconic Boys Town orphanage in Nebraska where Taub trained clinical staff on addiction treatment, The New York Times wrote about Taub's influence beyond the Jewish world, noting that "in saying overtly what the recovery movement often leaves deliberately ambiguous...
 Rabbi Taub has become a phenomenon.
 Even as he is anchored within the Hasidic world, he has transcended it, first by reaching unaffiliated and secular Jews and then, most unexpectedly, by finding an eager audience among Christians."
 In that same article, Taub clarified his approach to teaching non-Jewish groups by saying, "It's not about interfaith ...
 I'm a Jew who's been able to study my tradition, and I have information, and I can be helpful to the extent I can share the information."

 Other activities

-Rabbi Taub is an exponent of the foundational Hasidic spiritual text, Tanya, for which he composed Map of Tanya for Kehot Publication Society, as well as the curriculum for a survey course on Tanya for the Jewish Learning Institute.
+Taub is an exponent of the foundational Hasidic spiritual text, Tanya, for which he composed Map of Tanya for Kehot Publication Society, as well as the curriculum for a survey course on Tanya for the Jewish Learning Institute.

 He and former NFL lineman Alan Veingrad, who became a Chabad-Lubavitch adherent after his retirement, hosted a "kosher tailgate party" at Lambeau Field during the 2007 season.

-Rabbi Taub's column in Ami Magazine, Ask Rabbi Shais Taub is a place where readers can send him hashkafic questions and they can be answered in the magazine.
-Selected letters were published in 2019 in the book The Ami Letters with a foreword by Rabbi Yitzchak Frankfurter, the founder of Ami.
+Taub has written an advice column in Ami Magazine, called "Ask Rabbi Shais Taub", since 2013, where he gives guidance based on Torah values.
+He published a collection of over 70 of the letters in a 2019 book, The Ami Letters, as well as a second volume published in 2020.

 Personal

-Taub currently resides with his wife, Brocha, and children in Five Towns, New York.
+Taub and his wife, Brocha, have seven children.
+They lived in Pittsburgh, Pennsylvania until September 2017, after which they moved to Cedarhurst, New York where he serves as scholar-in-residence at Chabad of the Five Towns.